-Erin Imon Gavin serves in a hybrid role as McKnight’s director of program integration.
-Erin leads internal work to create greater coherence in McKnight’s practices across our program areas and manages special projects that intersect with multiple program areas.
+Erin Imon Gavin serves as McKnight’s director of strategic initiatives.
+Erin leads internal work to create greater coherence in McKnight’s practices across our program areas and manages special projects that intersect with multiple programs.

 Erin joined the Foundation as a program officer in 2013.
-She managed the Foundation’s Pathway Schools Initiative—a multi-partner effort to improve teaching, leadership, and PreK-3rd grade literacy outcomes in seven Twin Cities district and charter schools.
+She managed the Foundation’s Pathway Schools Initiative—a multipartner effort to improve teaching, leadership, and PreK-3 literacy outcomes in seven Twin Cities district and charter schools.
 Outside of the initiative, Erin has collaborated with a diverse group of nonprofit, government, higher education, and PreK-12 stakeholders to launch initiatives aimed at improving Minnesota’s early childhood workforce and supporting language learners.
 Prior to the transition to the Vibrant & Equitable Communities program, she oversaw the implementation of McKnight’s strategies to prepare, recruit, and retain diverse, effective educators and to elevate the voice of families and communities in education policy.

-Erin began her career in the classroom as a teacher and literacy interventionist in Brooklyn Center Public Schools.
-She is a graduate of Carleton College, completed her master’s degree in education policy at Harvard University, and earned a doctorate in K-12 Educational Leadership and Policy from Vanderbilt University.
-Erin is an avid St. Paul-ite, where she lives with her husband, children, and dogs.
+Erin began her career in the classroom as a teacher and literacy interventionist in Brooklyn Center Public Schools, Minnesota.
+She graduated from Carleton College, completed her master’s degree in education policy and management at Harvard University, and earned a doctorate in K-12 educational leadership and policy from Vanderbilt University.
+An avid St. Paul-ite, Erin lives in the city with her husband and two children.